-According to the National Center for Health Statistics, 91% of Americans aged between 20 to 64 years have dental caries.
-The survey further indicated that at 65 years, tooth decay affects 96% of Americans.
+According to the National Center for Health Statistics, 91% of Americans aged between 20 to 64 have dental cavities.
+The survey further indicated that tooth decay affects 96% of Americans sixty-five years or older.
 So, how does tooth decay develop?

 Learn more about general dentistry services that help prevent tooth decay.

 According to the American Dental Association, you can avoid tooth decay by taking several measures, such as:

 - Using fluoride toothpaste to brush your teeth at least twice daily

 - Consulting your dentist before using any additional fluoride to protect or strengthen your teeth

 - Eating a balanced diet and limiting sugary foods

 - Regularly visiting a dental clinic for oral examination and professional teeth cleaning